 A great way to increase engagement on social media is to organize and promote an event.
 It could be an online event, like a Tweetchat or a Google Hangout or a webinar, or an offline event like a conference or retreat.

 People love to share the fact that they attended an event.
-If you feature other attendees, they’ll likely tag themselves and share your photos with their own network.
+If you feature other attendees and tag them, they’ll likely share your photos with their own network.

 - LinkedIn Posts: 25 words